Sample-Efficient Estimation of Nonlinear Quantum State Functions: Introduction

-Advancements in quantum computation have yielded sophisticated frameworks that have shown potential in bypassing full-state tomography to achieve polynomial functions of quantum states.
-Quantum signal processing (QSP)~\cite{low2016methodology}, initially developed for transforming $2\text{×}2$ signal unitaries.
-A notable advancement is the quantum singular value transform (QSVT)~\cite{gilyen2019quantum} and its complementary framework, quantum phase processing (QPP)~\cite{QPP}.
-We refer to them as QSP-based frameworks.
-QSVT enables Chebyshev polynomial transformations of singular values in block-encoded matrices, and QPP facilitates trigonometric polynomial transformations of eigenphases in unitary operators.
-This has resulted in their possessing distinct capabilities: QSVT is naturally suited for block-encoded data but implements constrained polynomials with parity, whereas QPP can implement arbitrary complex trigonometric polynomials without requiring additional linear combination of unitaries in certain cases~\cite{childs2017quantum}.
-For nonlinear functions of quantum states, QSVT-based methods~\cite{wang2024new,martyn2024parallel,QPP,gilyen2022improved} involve encoding the quantum state into a unitary operation or assuming a \textit{purified quantum query access}, which restricts the applicable scenarios of them.
+Advancements in quantum computing have also led to quantum signal processing (QSP) and its extensions, such as quantum singular value transformation (QSVT)~\cite{gilyen2019quantum} and quantum phase processing (QPP)~\cite{QPP}, which enable polynomial transformations of quantum states.
+While QSVT is well-suited for block-encoded matrices, its implementation is constrained by parity restrictions, whereas QPP facilitates trigonometric polynomial transformations of eigenphases in unitary operators~\cite{childs2017quantum}.
+Despite their versatility, QSP-based methods~\cite{wang2024new,martyn2024parallel,QPP,gilyen2022improved} generally require purified quantum query access, a restrictive assumption that limits their practical applicability.

-In this work, we overcome these limitations by introducing a novel algorithmic framework called quantum state function (QSF).
-Our framework employs key techniques, including linear combination of unitaries (LCU)~\cite{childs2012hamiltonian,loaiza2023reducing}, generalized SWAP test~\cite{ekert2002direct}, and parameterized quantum circuits (PQCs)~\cite{benedetti2019parameterized}.
-Instead of relying on purified quantum query access, a basic assumption for QSP-based frameworks, our method allows for multiple identical copies of quantum states to serve as inputs.
-Therefore, it broadens the application scenarios of quantum algorithms.
-In specific, we prove that any degree-$n$ polynomial functions of quantum states with an arbitrary dimension can be achieved with precision $\varepsilon$, requiring sample complexity $\mathcal{O}(n/\varepsilon^2)$.
-Furthermore, we demonstrate QSF's versatility through applications in estimating von Neumann entropy and quantum state fidelity, achieving sample complexity $\tilde{\mathcal{O}}(1/(\varepsilon^2\kappa))$, where $\kappa\in\mathbb{R}_+$ is the minimal nonzero eigenvalue.
-Corresponding numerical experiments are also provided to verify the correctness and effectiveness of the QSF framework.
+In this work, we introduce Quantum State Function (QSF), a novel algorithmic framework that circumvents these limitations by leveraging linear combination of unitaries (LCU)~\cite{childs2012hamiltonian,loaiza2023reducing}, the generalized SWAP test~\cite{ekert2002direct}, and parameterized quantum circuits (PQCs)~\cite{benedetti2019parameterized, lubasch2020variational}.
+Distinct from QSP-based methods, which assume purified quantum query access, our approach operates directly on multiple identical copies of quantum states, thereby significantly broadening its applicability.
+Specifically, we prove that any degree-$n$ polynomial function of an arbitrary-dimensional quantum state can be computed with precision $\varepsilon$, requiring a sample complexity of $\mathcal{O}(\frac{n}{\varepsilon^2})$.